axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

   - Easily test across python versions, by using a different base image for each build/test
   - More info: https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html

 I strongly believe that containers are the future, so this knowledge is going to be foundational before long.
-Any time you need a new software service, application, development environment, cicd runners, etc. just think `what i'm doing is probably a container, and it'll be easier to just use the container`.
+Any time you need to try out a new service, tool, platform, etc. check if a docker image exists for it.